• Free shipping on all orders

 Implications for Potty Training

-Adjust the timing based on your puppy’s needs and consult with a professional trainer if you encounter challenges during potty training.
+Adjust the timing based on your puppy’s needs and consult a professional trainer if you encounter challenges during potty training.

 Consider Your Pup’s Diet